JetBrains/teamcity-api-js/Readme.md

 [![official JetBrains project](https://jb.gg/badges/official-flat-square.svg)](https://confluence.jetbrains.com/display/ALL/JetBrains+on+GitHub)

-# TeamCity UI Plugin definitions module
+# TeamCity UI Library

-This module contains typings for the updated TeamCity UI Plugin development guide.
-It provides typings for TypeScript and should be used as a helper in time you develop the Plugin for the TeamCity.
+This module contains components and utilities used in TeamCity UI.
+It can also be used as a helper in time you develop the Plugin for the TeamCity.

 **Warning!
 This module is still under active development.**